Abusive men come in all shapes and sizes.

 The sensitive guy uses guilt to control you.

-Sensitive abusers tend to know some of the psycho-analysis and psychologist lingo, which they will use to play up their pain and to find faults in you.
+Sensitive abusers tend to know some psychoanalysis and psychologist lingo, which they will use to play up their pain and to find faults within you.

 He blames you for his pain, but when you are hurt, of course, he ignores it or minimizes it.